This is a nice easy DIY iPad case using just two fat quarters, or 3 if you want to use 3 contrasting colors.

-These iPad covers will suit most iPads, although probably not the iPad Pro, at least not the larger version.
+These iPad covers will suit most iPads, including the iPad Pro, but probably not the larger version.
 But they certainly fit Paula’s iPad 4 and my iPad Air.
 They may also fit some android tablets.

 - These iPad covers measure 8½” x 11 ¼” when finished.

 What You Need

 To make this DIY iPad case, you will need two fat quarters.
 If you want to use 3 different colors, then you would need 3 fat quarters or you can just use yardage or scraps you have on hand.

 - Back – 1 piece 12″ x 18½”